-- Well-rounded investments that focus on growth potential, value, and volatility.
+- Well-rounded investments that focus on growth potential, value, and low-volatility.

 - A diversified portfolio with passive and active management strategies.

-Of course, no investment strategy is completely free of risk.
+Of course, no investment strategy is completely risk-free.
 Some cons of the Betterment Goldman Sachs Smart Beta strategy include:

 - Its promises for growth are based on past performance.
-This is not dissimilar to other investment strategies, but it does mean that growth is not guaranteed.
+This risk is similar to other investment strategy projections and means that growth is not guaranteed.

-- Management fees are slightly higher than those of the goals based Betterment investing options.
+- Management fees of the smart beta etfs are slightly higher than those Betterment investing options.

-The Smart Beta strategy is not a good fit for investors who are looking for low-risk investments or those who are on a tight timeframe.
+The Smart Beta strategy is not a good fit for investors who are looking for low-risk investments, income portfolios, or those who are on a tight timeframe.
 The Smart Beta strategy, like any other potentially high-return investment strategy, requires time in order to be effective.
-Investors should be prepared to accept some risk with their portfolio and have the time to allow the portfolio to recover in the event of a large drop in value.
+Investors should be prepared to accept some risk with their portfolio and have the time to allow the portfolio to recover in the event of a decline in value.

 For investors with both time and a higher risk tolerance, however, the Smart Beta strategy may be the ideal fit.
 This investment strategy takes advantage of the market in transparent ways, like seeking out undervalued stocks with high potential for growth.
-While such strategies can result in losses at times, Betterment’s strategy is designed to maximize portfolio growth.
+While future ruturns aren’t guaranteeed, Betterment’s Golman Sachs smart beta strategy is designed to maximize portfolio growth.